-If you would like more information on the quality of your drinking water, have questions regarding this report, or require additional copies, please contact MWE at 928-865-2229.
+If you would like more information on the quality of your drinking water (including opportunities for public participation in decisions that may affect the quality of your drinking water), have questions regarding this report, or require additional copies, please contact MWE at 928-865-2229.
 MWE recommends that customers serving more than one housing unit post a copy of this report in a conspicuous place.
-We are pleased to report that Morenci's water meets or exceeds all drinking water standards set by the state and federal governments for 2022.
+We are pleased to report that Morenci's water meets or exceeds all drinking water standards set by the state and federal governments for 2024.